 First, what’s a background check?

 Every federally-licensed gun dealer is required by law to run a background check on most gun purchases and transfers through the National Instant Criminal Background Check System, or NICS.
-In more than half of the states, people who underwent a background check to obtain a specific type of permit — often a concealed carry permit — don’t have to go through another check each time they buy a weapon.
+In nearly half of the states, people who underwent a background check to obtain a specific type of permit — often a concealed carry permit — don’t have to go through another check each time they buy a weapon.

 NICS runs a prospective buyer through several federal databases to determine if they are banned from buying or possessing firearms.